AliElDerawi/KotlinSpaceRadar/README.md

 # KotlinSpaceRadar [![Build Status][ci-image]][ci]

-**"A NASA-powered app to monitor asteroids and their Earth proximity, with offline features and clean architecture."**
+**"A NASA-powered Compose app to monitor asteroids and their Earth proximity, with offline features and clean architecture."**

-KotlinSpaceRadar is an app designed to help users track asteroids detected by NASA that come near Earth.
+KotlinSpaceRadar is a Compose app designed to help users track asteroids detected by NASA that come near Earth.
 It uses a free, open-source API provided by the NASA JPL Asteroid team and stores data locally for offline access.
 This project is part of the **Udacity Android Kotlin Developer Nanodegree Program**.

 ## Main Features of the Project

+- **Modern UI**: Use Jetpack Compose for modern UI.
+Also uses a single-activity architecture with multiple fragments for simplified navigation and improved modularity (in the XML branch).
 - **MVVM and Repository Architecture**: Implements MVVM and Repository to enhance maintainability, modularity, and scalability, promoting cleaner code and separation of concerns.
 - **Offline Mode**: Provides offline access to data by using Room for local storage, ensuring the app is usable even without an internet connection.
 - **Paging Library (v3)**: Optimizes data viewing with seamless scrolling, ensuring smooth navigation through large lists of asteroids.
 - **Accessible UI**: Dynamically generated ContentDescriptions to enhance accessibility, making the app inclusive for all users.
 - **Orientation Support**: Adapts to portrait and landscape orientations without losing data or state, ensuring a smooth user experience.
-- **Modern UI**: Uses single-activity architecture with multiple fragments for simplified navigation and improved modularity.
-- **Reactive UI**: Incorporates DataBindingAdapter and Kotlin Flow for a reactive and responsive user experience.
 - **Dependency Injection**: Koin (v4) improves modularity and testability by effectively managing dependencies.
+- **Reactive UI**: Incorporates DataBindingAdapter and Kotlin Flow for a reactive and responsive user experience (in the XML branch).

 ## Showcased Skills